-- All staff will be sensitive to the fact that: - Girls at our school may start to menstruate - While there is no shame or stigma attached to this, those pupils may wish to deal with it discreetly - The school will offer sensitive and practical information to pupils about: - Where the sanitary products are - How to use and dispose of them correctly - Period products available to pupils can be found at [insert 2 locations - 1 that pupils are able to access themselves, such as a basket within a pupils' toilet block, and another that staff can access discreetly on behalf of pupils, or when needing to access them to support with intimate care, such as in the staff or medical room]. - Products available include [list the items you have available, e.g. sanitary towels, tampons, period pants] - Staff will not directly assist with the physical act of changing sanitary products unless specifically requested by the child and agreed with parents/carers in an individual care plan due to specific needs. - Age-appropriate education on puberty and menstrual hygiene will be provided as part of the PSHE curriculum. - 6.
-Monitoring arrangements
+All staff will be sensitive to the fact that:

+- Girls at our school may start to menstruate - While there is no shame or stigma attached to this, those pupils may wish to deal with it discretely

+The school will offer sensitive and practical information to pupils about:

+- Where the sanitary products are - How to use and dispose of them correctly

+Sanitary towels available to pupils can be found in the pantry cupboard in the School Office room and in the cabinet in the Year 6 classroom.

+Staff will not directly assist with the physical act of changing sanitary products unless specifically requested by the child and agreed with parents/carers in an individual care plan due to specific needs.

+Age-appropriate education on puberty and menstrual hygiene will be provided as part of the PSHE curriculum.

+6. Monitoring arrangements

-This policy will be reviewed by the Headteacher / DSL every year At every review, the policy will be approved by Local governing board
+This policy will be reviewed by Mrs S Bailey, Headteacher, annually.
+At every review, the policy will be approved by The Governing Board